EricChiou/httprouter/README.md

 ## Set Headers
 Set headers by use "httprouter.SetHeader("Access-Control-Allow-Origin", "*")"

-## Url Path only accept 0-9, a-z, A-Z
+## Url Path Rules
+Only accept 0-9, a-z, A-Z
+Should start with "/"
+Should not end with "/"

 ## How to use
 <pre><code>package main